farastu-who/GIS-DL/README.md

 ##### CNN Architecture Model:

 1. Input Layer:The input layer receives the raw pixel values of an image as its input.
 Images are usually represented as 3D tensors with dimensions (height, width, channels), where channels represent color channels (e.g., RGB images have 3 channels).

 2. Convolutional Layers:The core building blocks of a CNN are the convolutional layers.
 Each convolutional layer consists of multiple filters (kernels) that slide over the input image to perform a convolution operation.
 The filters learn to extract local patterns and features from the input image.
 The output of each convolutional layer is called a feature map, representing the activations of different filters.

-Activation Functions (ReLU):After each convolution operation, an activation function is applied element-wise to introduce non-linearity to the model.
+3. Activation Functions (ReLU):After each convolution operation, an activation function is applied element-wise to introduce non-linearity to the model.
 The Rectified Linear Unit (ReLU) is commonly used as the activation function in CNNs, setting negative values to zero and keeping positive values unchanged.

-Pooling Layers:Pooling layers downsample the feature maps obtained from the convolutional layers by reducing their spatial dimensions.
+4. Pooling Layers: Pooling layers downsample the feature maps obtained from the convolutional layers by reducing their spatial dimensions.
 MaxPooling and AveragePooling are popular pooling methods, which take the maximum or average value in a local region, respectively.
 Pooling reduces computational complexity, helps in controlling overfitting, and makes the model more robust to small variations in the input.

-Flatten Layer:After the last pooling layer, a flatten layer is used to convert the 3D feature maps into a 1D vector.
+5. Flatten Layer:After the last pooling layer, a flatten layer is used to convert the 3D feature maps into a 1D vector.
 This step is necessary to connect the output of the convolutional and pooling layers to the fully connected layers (dense layers).
 Fully Connected Layers:The fully connected layers are traditional neural network layers where every neuron is connected to every neuron in the previous and subsequent layers.
 These layers process the extracted features and produce the final output for the given task.
 Output Layer:The output layer of the CNN produces the final prediction or classification.
 For image classification tasks, it typically contains neurons corresponding to the number of classes in the dataset, and the output is passed through an activation function (e.g., softmax for multi-class classification) to obtain class probabilities.